 A Unique and Nurturing Transition to School

-Garden Nursery School is a parent and teacher run cooperative designed for families who want a part-time first school experience for their children.
-The school was founded on the belief that active parental involvement helps establish community and that this, in turn, naturally eases the transition for children as they make their way in their new school environment.
+Garden Nursery School is a safe, vibrant, and nurturing first school experience.
+As a community, we strive to honor differences and provide a model of cooperation and respect for all children and families.
+Our 60 years of experience as a parent- and teacher-run cooperative school reaffirms our belief that active parental involvement helps establish community and that this, in turn, naturally eases the transition for children as they make their way in their new school environment.

 Emergent Curriculum Emphasizing Learning Through Play

 Play and social-emotional development are the heart of the curriculum, and the day is designed to provide a combination of structured activities and self-directed play.
 This allows the children to develop skills they need to participate in a group, as well as ample opportunity to explore and experiment independently with the wide range of materials set out each day.

 Our teachers tailor activities to the interests and needs of individual students.
 Our materials and curriculum reflect our appreciation for human diversity; they honor the multiplicity of family structures and the economic, racial, and religious differences in our community.
 The classroom is at once calm and joyful.
 Teachers and parents work together to create an atmosphere of cooperation and mutual respect in which our children can play, learn and thrive.

 At GNS, children have access to very limited technology.
 There are books on CD's and a music CD/MPG player, but no TV or computer in the classroom.